Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Background

 the Koszul complex on $\f$ over $A$.
 Note that $\h_0(A\langle X_1\rangle )=A/(\f)$, and hence each dg $A/(\f)$-module is a dg $A\langle X_1\rangle$-module via restriction of scalars along the augmentation $A\langle X_1\rangle\to A/(\f)$.
 In particular, for any $A/(\f)$-complex $M$, we have

 \end{chunk}

-\begin{chunk} We now adapt to our dg setting a classical change of ring spectral sequence.
+\begin{chunk} We now adapt to our dg setting the classical Cartan--Eilenberg change of ring spectral sequence~\cite[Chapter XVI, Section 5]{Cartan/Eilenberg:1956}.
 We provide the details for this extension to the (slightly) more general setting needed in what follows.
 Given a map of non-negatively graded dg algebras $A\to B$, and $M$, $N$ bounded below dg $B$ modules, there is a spectral sequence

 with differentials

 constructed as follows.

 Let $V\to M$ be a semifree resolution of $M$ over $B$ and $W\to N$ a semifree resolution of $N$ over $A$.
 By \cite[Proposition 1.3.2]{Avramov:2010}, the induced map $V\otimes_AW\to M\otimes_AW$ is a quasi-isomorphism, and so we make identifications